amamic1803/tinypool-rs/README.md

 # tinypool-rs
-A simple thread pool crate for Rust.
+A simple thread pool implementation in Rust